LokeshTushir/KevinAI/README.md

 # KevinAI
-This is a Speech Recognition system - KevinAI
+This is a Speech Recognition system - BY Lokesh Tushir